-I am a Computer Science PhD student at Tel Aviv University and an AI security researcher in the Privacy, Learning, Usability, and Security (PLUS) research group, advised by Dr. Mahmood Sharif.
-During my BSc, I worked as a software engineer in the mobile malware detection team at Check Point Research, and currently act as software/ML engineer in several projects.
+I am a Computer Science PhD student at Tel Aviv University and an AI security researcher in the PLUS research group, advised by Dr. Mahmood Sharif.
+I’m currently interning at Google.
+In the past, I worked as a software engineer at Check Point Research.

-I am interested in the security of NLP systems and models.
-In particular, I explore the execution, practicality, implications and potential mitigations of attacks against Natural Language Processing (NLP) models aiming to better understand what makes these models vulnerable to certain attacks.
+I am interested in the security of Natural Language Processing (NLP) systems and models.
+In particular, I explore the execution, practicality, implications and potential mitigations of attacks against NLP models, aiming to better understand what makes these models vulnerable to certain attacks.

 Analyzing the underlying mechanism of suffix-based LLM jailbreaks, we find it relies on aggressively hijacking the model context 🥷, which intensifies with the suffix’s universality.
 Exploiting this, we enhance and mitigate existing attacks.